<extended-by> Extended-by Model

 Processing Metadata is not considered to be part of the content of an article, or part of the metadata for citing an article; it is metadata about how the XML is constructed — not about how the article is structured.
 This metadata is information at the “file level” and thus not part of <article-meta>, but inside the article as a peer to <front>, which is the article and journal metadata container in JATS.

-- New processing metadata container element (<processing-meta>) was added to the model of <article> as a child element, the peer of <front>.
+- New processing metadata container element (<processing-meta>) was added to the models of <article>, <sub-article>, and <response> as a child element, the peer of <front> and <front-stub>.

 - The attributes on <processing-meta> describe the modeling choices made by this document in terms of tag set family, base tag set, table model, and math tagging.